travis-ci/docs-travis-ci-com/user/reference/trusty.md

 ## Linux infrastructure

-Travis CI runs each build in an isolated Google Compute Engine virtual machine that offer a vanilla build environment for every build.
+Travis CI runs each build in an isolated Google Compute Engine virtual machine that offers a vanilla build environment for every build.

 This has the advantage that no state persists between builds, offering a clean slate and making sure that your tests run in an environment built from scratch.

-Your build is routed to this infrastructure automatically, you don't need make any modifications to your `.travis.yml`.
+Your build is routed to this infrastructure automatically, you don't need to make any modifications to your `.travis.yml`.

 ## Container-based infrastructure